nabilah-h-s/NSL/Design Patterns/README.md

  In Factory pattern, object can be created without exposing the creation logic to the client and refered to newly created object using a common interface.
 It defines an interface or abstract class for creating an object but let the subclasses decide which class to instantiate.
 Factory Method Pattern is also known as Virtual Constructor.
  In this method, We  rely on a factory which provides us with the objects, hiding the actual implementation details.
 The created objects are accessed using a common interface.

- When to Use Factory Method Design Pattern
+ When to Use Factory Method Design Pattern :
 - When the implementation of an interface or an abstract class is expected to change frequently
 - When the current implementation cannot comfortably accommodate new change
 - When the initialization process is relatively simple, and the constructor only requires a handful of parameters

  ## Abstract Factory Pattern
- Abstracr factory pattern describe how to solve recurring design problems to design flexible and reusable object-oriented software, that is, objects that are easier to implement, change, test, and reuse.
+ Abstract factory pattern describe how to solve recurring design problems to design flexible and reusable object-oriented software, that is, objects that are easier to implement, change, test, and reuse.
+It is similar to Factory pattern and it is a factory of factories.
+In factory design pattern, a single Factory class returns the different sub-classes based on the input provided and the factory class uses if-else or switch statements to achieve this.

+In Abstract Factory pattern, we get rid of if-else block and have a factory class for each sub-class and then an Abstract Factory class that will return the sub-class based on the input factory class.

- The Abstract Factory design pattern solves problems like:
+ The Abstract Factory design pattern solves problems like :
 - How can an application be independent of how its objects are created?
 - How can a class be independent of how the objects it requires are created?
 - How can families of related or dependent objects be created?